47ng/prisma-field-encryption/README.md

 Data returned from the database is scanned for encrypted fields, and those are attempted to be decrypted.
 Errors will be logged and any unencrypted data will be passed through, allowing seamless setup.

+The generated data migrations files iterate over models that contain encrypted fields, record by record, using the `interactiveTransaction` preview feature to ensure that a record is not overwritten by other concurrent updates.

+Because of the transparent encryption provided by the middleware, iterating over records looks like a no-op (reading then updating with the same data), but this will take care of:

+- Encrypting fields newly `/// @encrypted`
+- Rotating the encryption key when it changed
+- Decrypting fields where encryption is being disabled with `/// @encrypted?readonly`.
+Once that migration has run, you can remove the annotation on those fields.

 ## Do I Need This ?